SolomonKwan/Sicario/README.md

 # <strong><em>Sicario</em></strong>
-Sicario is a (soon-to-be) UCI compatible chess engine.
+Sicario is a (soon-to-be) Uci compatible chess engine.
 It was created as a project of mine to learn the basics of C++.
 There is a lot more work to be done.
 </br>
 </br>
 A lot of help was received by various resources online.
 Specifically to www.chessprogramming.org for explanations, Stockfish for inspiration and the Bluefeversoft YouTube channel.
 </br>
 </br>